apache/iceberg/format/spec.md

 The atomic swap needed to commit new versions of table metadata can be implemented by storing a pointer in a metastore or database that is updated with a check-and-put operation [1].
 The check-and-put validates that the version of the table that a write is based on is still current and then makes the new metadata from the write the current version.

-Each version of table metadata is stored in a metadata folder under the table’s base location using a naming scheme that must start with a `version`, followed by a hyphen (`-`) and a `random string`: `<V>-<random-string>.metadata.json`.
+Each version of table metadata is stored in a metadata folder under the table’s base location using a naming scheme that starts with a `version`, followed by a hyphen (`-`) and a `random string`: `<V>-<random-string>.metadata.json`.
 To commit a new metadata version, `V+1`, the writer performs the following steps:

 1. Create a new table metadata file based on the current metadata.
 2. Write the new table metadata to a unique file: `<V+1>-<random-string>.metadata.json`.